malikaratnayake/Polytrack_v1/README.md

 ## Running the code

-Code related to the core funtionality of the PolyTrack algorithm is in the folder "polytrack" of this repisotary.
+Code related to the core functionality of the Polytrack algorithm is in the folder "polytrack" of this repository.

-Input and output directories of videos can be specified in file "./polytrack/config.py".
-User has the option of specifing a single input video or collection of videos.
+Input and output directories of videos can be specified in the file "./polytrack/config.py".
+The user has the option of specifying a single input video or collection of videos.
 Parameters related to video processing and the output files can be adjusted and declared in the config file.
 Please refer to the documentation of the config file for more information.

-After declaring relevent parameters, navigate to the root folder of the repository and run use the following command to run PolyTrack.
+After declaring relevant parameters, navigate to the root folder of the repository and run use the following command to run Polytrack.
 ```
 python PolyTrack.py
 ```